IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 #### 2. Dynamic

 Dynamic completions are more complex.
-They use all information availible to provide context based suggestions.
+They use all information available to provide context based suggestions.

 This again could be split into two categories:

 #### 2.1.
 Offline

-Here the Language server only uses "localy availible" information:
+Here the Language server only uses "locally available" information:
 That is: Text in the editor and the data bundled with the language server (for example known prefixes).

 A Simple example for this are suggestions of already defined variables:

 ![](img/examples/cmp_variable.png)
 This uses the parse-tree to find all variables.
-Currently this is done very stupid, as this also suggests variables when they are out of scope:
+Currently, this is done very stupid, as this also suggests variables when they are out of scope:

 ![](img/examples/cmp_variable_dumb.png)